Asylum food 1861 -1900

 Epilepsy only began to be successfully treated in the late nineteenth century and early treatments such as bromine were very sedating.
 It was only with the advent of phenytoin in the twentieth century that successful non-sedating treatments became available.

-Image: Patient walking in the grounds of Bristol Lunatic Asylum, Denis Reed (RA, RWA)
+Image: Patients walking in the grounds of Bristol Lunatic Asylum, Denis Reed (RA, RWA)

 Of those conditions which are now seen as non-psychiatric, epilepsy was the most common at Bristol Lunatic Asylum.
 The Medical Superintendent Dr Benham asserted in 1890 that there were 120 patients with epilepsy; this was about one fifth of the patient population (Early, Pauper Palace).
 However, just 11 patients from 1861 to 1900 had epilepsy as the primary diagnosis.
 In total, 562 patients were noted as having epilepsy but their primary diagnosis was most commonly given as dementia.
 Yet, many of their symptoms, including memory loss, aggression and confusion, seem to have been a result of their epilepsy.